 Only a few days after the New Year the doctors found the same kind of mass in Samantha (Ashley's twin sister).
 Both girls are currently at Miami's Children Hospital under going procedures and treatment to get them better.

 I have decided to start this donation site to help my sister and brother in law with the financial difficulties that come from having a child in the hospital.
 We are not sure at this time what exactly her insurance will cover and what other expenses may incur from her treatment.
-Our number one goal is to make sure Ashley comes home soon happy and healthy.
-Not only does my sister and brother in law have to emotionally work through having their baby in the hospital but they also have Ashley's twin sister Samantha and older brother's Damien and Joshua to care for.
+Our number one goal is to make sure Ashley and Samantha comes home soon happy and healthy.
+Not only does my sister and brother in law have to emotionally work through having their babies in the hospital but they also have the older brother's Damien and Joshua to care for.
 Thank god for our amazing family and friends for pulling together at this time to help as much as possible.